Murphy Proposes $44.8B Budget, Boosting Pension, School Aid | Hamodia.com

-The firs-term governor’s proposal includes no new tax hikes or fees and few spending cuts, mostly from savings his administration says it will realize from underused programs.
+The first-term governor’s proposal includes no new tax hikes or fees and few spending cuts, mostly from savings his administration says it will realize from underused programs.

 He unveiled the spending plan during a remote, roughly 45-minute-long speech at the Trenton War Memorial because of the coronavirus pandemic, instead of with the usual pomp and ceremony during a joint legislative session in the General Assembly.